jthomm/smartmatch/README.md

 ## What it Does

-`smartmatch` applies various equality tests depending on the type of variables provided.
+`smartmatch` compares its arguments "polymorphically", determining the appropriate comparison mechanism based on its arguments' types.
 The following examples return true:

 ```js
 // Direct comparison